 Ellsworth, who had back surgery three months ago after a boating injury, moved with his family from San Francisco to St. Petersburg about three years ago to be closer to coaches and members of the U.S. sailing team.
 Ellsworth, who suffered facial cuts, was on his way to Tampa to coach sailing classes.

 The first 911 call came in at 12:09 p.m.
 A few miles away, Kevin Hull, a Sunstar paramedic training officer, heard about the accident over the police scanner mounted in the Ford Explorer he was driving.

 He was on his way to St. Petersburg to complete some administrative duties but knew he was the closest paramedic to the accident.
 Following a trooper, Hull muscled through the traffic.

 He grabbed medical supplies from the back of the truck.
 A paramedic for 14 years, he was stunned to see the trooper folded behind her car.
 Her black boot had been ripped from her foot and was wedged in front of the car.

 As the first paramedic on the scene, Hull consoled Hawkins while preparing an IV, giving her oxygen and checking for internal bleeding.

-"When I'm training, I always say minutes can seem like hours," Hull said of the 10 minutes he spent with Hawkins before other rescue vehicle could make it through the traffic.
+"When I'm training, I always say minutes can seem like hours," Hull said of the 10 minutes he spent with Hawkins before other rescue vehicles could make it through the traffic.
 "She never cried or anything.
 She was brave."

-The accident happened after Crawford, a 1996 graduate of Gibbs High School, called for a trooper, concerned he would get hit by a passing motorist as he changed the driver's side, rear tire.
+The accident happened after Crawford, a 1996 graduate of Gibbs High School, called for a trooper, concerned he would get hit by a passing motorist as he changed the driver's side rear tire.
 His car fit into the tight, 6-foot emergency lane, but the trooper's patrol car did not.

 "She's always willing to work extra hours or bad shifts," he said, adding that she often volunteers for DUI squads and other special assignments.
 "She leads her squad in proactive law enforcement."